xorrbit/code_retreat/README.md

-This was my and @iamstef's implementation of Conway's the game of life for code retreat 2011.
+This was the implementation me and [stefanpenner](https://github.com/stefanpenner) did for Conway's the Game of Life for code retreat 2011.
 This was all done using tryjasmine.com so there's no test runner.